Joera/SG-Universal/README.md

 ### Template definitions

 - If template folder does not contain a .handlebars file, them the template will not be added to the render queue.
-The defined depenencies will be added to the render queue if they are defined in the definitions file.
+The defined dependencies will be added to the render queue if they are defined in the definitions file.
 - If the searchSnippetTemplate is not defined in the definitions file no search snippet will be rendered and data will not be pushed to Algolia search